-Remuneration policies/reports should be put to shareholder vote annually and the board should be responsive to the outcome.
+Remuneration policies/reports should be put to shareholder vote annually and the board should be responsive to the outcome

-- Where we have ongoing concerns over remuneration (see page 14) we vote AGAINST the remuneration committee chair. - Where adequate progress is not made, we will escalate our concerns by voting, in addition, AGAINST every remuneration committee member.
+- Where we have ongoing concerns over remuneration (see page 14) we vote AGAINST the remuneration committee chair. - Where adequate progress is not made, or there are multiple concerns, we will escalate our concerns by voting, in addition, AGAINST every remuneration committee member.